stephaneVercouillieBMID/slate/source/qes.html.md

 <a name="OpenIDQES"></a>
 ## 3.1.
 Checking itsme® Sign configuration

-To simplify implementations and increase flexibility, all needed key-value pairs about itsme® configuration can be retrieved by creating a HTTPS request, such as
+To simplify implementations and increase flexibility, all needed key-value pairs about itsme® configuration can be retrieved from a JSON document, such as

 <ul>
   <li>the signature policies</li>